Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 Good leadership positively impacts workplace dynamics.

 Employees communicate with their managers on a regular basis.
-And Engagement stems on the daily interactions between the two.
+And engagement stems on the daily interactions between the two.

 You may have heard of this famous quote,